-Operating this ATV on public streets or roads.
+Operating this ATV on paved surfaces.

-You can collide with another vehicle.
+The ATV's tires are designed for off-road use only, not for use on pavement.
 Paved surfaces may seriously affect handling and control of the ATV, and may cause the vehicle to go out of control.